qtivijay/LSP/LSP.md

   - Fdtable will be managed by File menagement subsystem.
   - Pagetable will be managed by Memory Management subsystem.
 ### How pagetable is maintained ..?  or How memory management helps process to manage the memory ..?
-- In userspace of RAM we have memory segments- text, data, bass , heap , stack.
+- In Userspace when program loaded from harddisk to RAM , we have memory segments- text, data, bass , heap , stack.
 - The complete memory segment of a process is divided into equal parts of **4kb** called as **virtual pages**.
 - Physical RAM is also divided into equal sized parts of 4KB which is called **physical frames** or **page frames**.
 - Virtual pages are refered using page numbers is called **virtual page numbers** , similary physical frames are also numbered.